Building fire, explosion kills at least one and injures more than a dozen in North Carolina

 "It was terrifying," he said.
 "The whole building shook.
 Things started falling — ceiling tiles, and structure and glass and debris.
 Lots and lots of dust.
 It was tough to see beyond 20 feet or so."

 The explosion reportedly took place just 15 minutes after his human resource's manager emailed the company alerting employees that the fire department was investigating the smell of gas.
+People were in the process of being evacuated from the building when the explosion took place.

 CLICK HERE TO GET THE FOX NEWS APP